ibm-cloud-docs/watson-assistant/admin-language-support.md

 Each CSV file also includes `id`, `resource_type`, and `locator` data that {{site.data.keyword.conversationshort}} can use in another assistant to re-create your source assistant.
 You don't need to edit this information.

+To successfully download the multilingual package, the total number of translation entries for both action and dialog skills in your assistant must be less than or equal to 400000.
+You can configure the limit to a higher value in the Enterprise with Data Isolation plan and {{site.data.keyword.conversationfull}} on-premises.
+Higher values require an additional resource allocation to support large assistants.

+To configure the translation entry limit to a higher value, contact [IBM Support Center](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}

 The overview of the multilingual process is:
 - [Enable multilingual download](#admin-language-support-multilingual-enable): In your source assistant, enable multilingual download